manassaloi/manassaloi.github.io/_posts/2026-04-13-prediction-markets-marlboro.markdown

 ---
 layout: post
-title:  "Prediction Markets' Marlboro Problem"
+title:  "Prediction markets' Marlboro problem"
 ---

 Prediction markets do not just have a product problem.
 They have a branding problem.